wacncontent/CustomizeTool/output/articles/redis-cache/cache-java-get-started.md

   ![][2]

-Once you create the cache, click on it in the portal to view the cache settings.
+Once you create the cache, click on it in the <!-- deleted by customization preview --> portal to view the cache settings.
 Click the link under **Keys** and copy the primary key.
 You need this to authenticate requests.

   ![][4]